-...architects and planners can affect the possibilities for meeting, seeing, and hearing people possibilities that both take on a quality of their own and become important as background and starting point for other forms of contact.
+...architects and planners can affect the possibilities for meeting, seeing, and hearing people.

 Life between buildings is not merely pedestrian traffic or recreational or social activities.

 Life between buildings comprises the entire spectrum of activities, which combine to make communal spaces in cities and residential areas meaningful and attractive.